 Top Speed: 82.9 mph

 A desire for cheap inner city transportation in post-WWII Europe got the wheels moving to transform this egg-shaped concept car into a reality.
-Four wheels to be precise, which is more than we can say about most of the tiny cars on this list.
+With only one door on the front of this small car, the BMW Isetta is kind of like your own private submarine.

 Production Years: 1955-1957